yassu/ilinq.py/Readme.markdown

 #!/usr/bin/env python
 # -*- coding: utf-8 -*-

-# We obtain the last primes less than 10^4.
+# We obtain the last prime less than 10^4.

 from ilinq.ilinq import Linq